Enveloppe/obsidian-mkdocs-publisher-python/README.md

   --mobile, --shortcuts
-                        Use mobile shortcuts, without push --git, --g, --G       No commit and no push to git --meta, --m, --M      Update the frontmatter of the source file with the link to the note --keep, --k, --K      Keep deleted file from vault and removed shared file
+                        Use mobile shortcuts, without push --git, --g, --G       No commit and no push to git --meta, --m, --M      Update the frontmatter of the source file, adding the note blog's link --keep, --k, --K      Keep deleted file from vault and removed shared file --use configuration_name, --config configuration_name
+                        Use a different config from default
 ```

 #### Share one file : `obs2mk file FILEPATH`